 Your Own Yoga Mat

-For online yoga sessions, you’ll definitely need to invest in your own mat.
+Whether you are a beginner, or an experienced yogi, you’ll definitely need to invest in your own mat.
 For group classes, there’s the option of using the mat provided by the instructor or bringing your own.
 It’s more hygienic to use your own mat though.
-Unsurprisingly sales of mats hugely increased as Covid-19 took hold with many people preferring not to share them.
+Unsurprisingly sales of mats hugely increased as Covid-19 took hold with many people preferring not to share them to prevent the spread.

 It’s always advisable to use a non-slip mat to prevent slipping and sliding.
 This is especially important when starting out.
 There’s nothing worse for confidence than constantly sliding out of pose.
 A non-slip mat also acts as a marker to keep you centred, supports joints and provides cushioning, enabling you to hold stronger poses and reduces the risk of injury.
 Try our Paws Natural Rubber Extreme Grip Yoga Mat available in black, green, grey, blue and red.
 The mats don’t need much maintenance.
 All you need to do is wipe down with warm water diluted with fresh lemon juice at least once a week or as needed if practising regular or sweaty exercise too.